-When Monique Tubb’s adult daughter was injured while vacationing in Colorado, she canceled the rest of her trip and flew home immediately.
-Tubb was confident that her UnitedPlus Explorer card’s complimentary trip insurance would cover all the additional expenses.
-It didn’t.
-And now she wants to know why her full claim was not paid.
+When Monique Tubb’s adult daughter injured herself while vacationing in Colorado, she canceled the rest of her trip.
+Tubb was confident that her UnitedPlus Explorer card’s free trip insurance would cover all the additional expenses.

-When Gayle Hackner takes a Trafalgar bus tour throughout Spain and Portugal for 13 days, she is disgusted that a man and his young son in adjacent seats appear to be sick.
-Their constant coughing irritates her.
-The last straw comes when she becomes ill on the last day of the tour when she woke up sick herself.
+Gayle Hackner took a Trafalgar bus tour throughout Spain and Portugal for 13 days.
+During that time, she was disgusted that a man and his young son in adjacent seats appeared to be sick.
+Their constant coughing irritated her.
+But the last straw came at the end of the tour when she woke up sick herself.
 Now that she’s home, she wants to know if Trafalgar owes her a refund for this unpleasant bus tour.
 Read more “A stranger on my bus tour made me sick.
 Can I get a refund?”

 Get out of your comfort zone.
 Shoot arrows at a balloon.
 Plummet down an Olympic ski jump with only a parachute to stop you.
 Feed a dangerous animal.

 It will leave a permanent — and, I’m pretty sure positive — impression.
 And I know because I’ve tried it and my kids tell me that I should do it more often.
 I would, but I can only take so much excitement.